Thepnathi/perceptron/README.txt

 About This Program
 =========================================
 I have attempted all the questions from 1 to 5.
 Once you run the program you should see all of the results.
-The results will indicate which questions the results belongs to.
+The results output by the console will indicate which questions the results belongs to.

 Requirement
 =========================================
 1. Numpy
-2. Python library such as - Random, Collections
+2. Random (Python library)

 How to Run This Program
 =========================================